Thrive Market: Shopping on Thrive Market

 Thrive Market carries more than 6,900 products from over 800 brands, including organic and non-GMO foods, ethically sourced meat and seafood, nontoxic home and beauty products, organic and biodynamic wine, and items for babies and kids.
 Thrive also offers around 700 of its own products, available exclusively to members.

 The company allows users to filter their search results by more than 90 different diets and lifestyle choices.
 Examples of filters include vegan, paleo, keto, gluten-free, Fair Trade Certified, and Non-GMO Project Verified.
 As of September 4, 2019, Thrive Market is the first retailer to use the Glyphosate Residue Free certification, created by the Detox Project, a research and certification platform.

 Sustainability Certifications

 In October 2020, Thrive became the first online grocer in the U.S. with B Corp certification from B-Lab.

-In January 2023, Thrive Market’s Hanover, Pennsylvania-based fulfillment center was awarded certification under the TRUE (Total Resource Use and Efficiency), the third and final fulfillment center to be TRUE certified.
-Also in 2023, Thrive became plastic-neutral and climate-neutral certified.
+In January 2023, Thrive Market's Hanover, Pennsylvania-based fulfillment center was awarded certification under the TRUE (Total Resource Use and Efficiency), the third and final fulfillment center to be TRUE certified.
+Also in 2023, Thrive Market became plastic-neutral and climate-neutral certified.
 Also in 2023, Thrive Market converted from a C-corporation to a Delaware Public Benefit Corporation.
+Since 2015, the company has offset 100% of its carbon footprint from shipping and has a no airship policy.